Yul310/ShopAndWish/README.md

 5. You can add your friends or family members to friends list(???)<br>
 6. You can visit your friends wish list.(???) <br>
 7. You can send the product page link to your friends.(???)<br>
+8. Before buying a present which is in your friend's wish list, you can send a anonymous message saying that "somebody is about to send you the product"

 ## Future Promotion
 - Sending a recommendation and receiving a recommendation.